greg-raven/grus/_posts/2019-12-09-h-r-5038-amnesty-indentured-servitude.md

 H.R.
 5038 would give amnesty---including work permits, green cards, and a path to citizenship---to illegal aliens who have been unlawfully employed in agriculture at least part time during the past two years.
 In fact, illegal aliens who spent just most weekends working in agriculture over two years would qualify, since only 1,035 hours or 180 workdays are required.

-However, Congress knows that giving amnesty to illegal agricultural workers will fail to produce a stable, legal workforce, because they’ve tried it before.
+However, Congress knows that giving amnesty to illegal agricultural workers will fail to produce a stable, legal workforce, because they've tried it before.

 Congress passed an agricultural amnesty in 1986, as part of the Immigration Reform and Control Act (IRCA).
 That law was sold to the American people as a one-time amnesty, in exchange for border security and a prohibition on hiring illegal aliens in the future, that would provide a stable and legal agricultural workforce.
 We ended up giving amnesty to almost 1.1 million "Special Agricultural Workers" (as they were called in IRCA), plus their spouses and minor children.
 But there was a catch: most of the Special Agricultural Workers left agriculture for better-paying jobs as soon as they got their work permits.